 Ergogenic uses for anabolic steroids in sports, racing, and bodybuilding as performance-enhancing drugs are controversial because of their adverse effects and the potential to gain unfair advantage is considered cheating.
 Their use is referred to as doping and banned by all major sporting bodies.
 For many years, AAS have been by far the most detected doping substances in IOC-accredited laboratories.
 In countries where AAS are controlled substances, there is often a black market in which smuggled, clandestinely manufactured or evencounterfeit drugs are sold to users.

-Anabolic-androgenic steroids (AAS) are synthetically produced variants of the naturally occurring male sex hormone testosterone.
+Anabolic-androgenic steroids (AAS), synthetically produced variants of the naturally occurring male sex hormone testosterone.
 “Anabolic” refers to muscle-building, and “androgenic” refers to increased male sexual characteristics.
 “Steroids” refers to the class of drugs.
 These drugs can be legally prescribed to treat conditions resulting from steroid hormone deficiency, such as delayed puberty, as well as diseases that result in loss of lean muscle mass, such as cancer and AIDS.

 How Do AAS Affect the Brain?